svoimoy/geb/readme.md

-# geb - The data-centric, output-agnostic generation framework.
+# geb - data-centric design, output-agnostic creation

-__geb__ is the command-line tool for the hofstadter framework for data-centric design and output-agnostic generation.
+__geb__ is the command-line tool for the hofstadter framework for data-centric design and output-agnostic creation of just about anything.

 With it, you can: